mscherryxu/baked/README.md

-# Welcome to Baked By Fullstack!
+# Welcome to Baked by Fullstack!

 In this Github repo are the changes I will be making to our group project.
 This is what we did so far: https://github.com/2206-fsa-gs-team-gemini/baked